grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/05 HTTP Tab.md

 ## Explore HTTP requests in cloud results

-The **HTTP** shows a row for each HTTP request, with columns for resource, test scenario, method used, and status code returned.
+The **HTTP** tab shows a row for each HTTP request, with columns for resource, test scenario, method used, and status code returned.

 If an endpoint has multiple request methods or status codes, k6 separates them.
-On this tab, we can easily see `HTTP` requests that have failures.
+The data in each row helps you quickly scan for failed HTTP requests.
 Take notice of the &#10003; on the left of each row.
-If we had failures they would be marked with a &#10005;
+If they were failures, they would be marked with a &#10005;

-To filter the requests to a subset, use the search bar to filter by `name`, `status`, etc.
+To filter the requests to a subset of requests, use the search bar to filter by `name`, `status`, etc.
 These filters can be particularly useful when analyzing the result.

-For a more detailed analysis of a request, select its row.
+To inspect a request in detail, select its row.
 This expands the request, so you can see:

 - Additional metrics for the request
 - Options to change the aggregation